Skip to main content

 Photo by: Getty Images/Suzanne Marshall

-Woman and dog walking through grass
+Woman and dog walking through tall wheatgrass.

 Braunton Burrows